-- Permanent medieval collection in the Prunkstall stables
+- Medieval collection in the former stables

-- Gorgeous interiors and a Baroque privy garden
+- Baroque interiors and privy garden

-- Selected current or future temporary exhibitions:
+- Selected current or future exhibitions:

 - The Belvedere (history exhibition)